leeds1219/RETINA/README.md

+# Breaking the Visual Shortcuts in Multimodal Knowledge-Based Visual Question Answering

-# ✨ RETINA: Relational Entity Text-Image kNowledge Augmented Benchmark
+## ✨ RETINA: Relational Entity Text-Image kNowledge Augmented Benchmark

 This repository provides the **RETINA** benchmark, a novel and large-scale dataset for **Multimodal Knowledge-Based Visual Question Answering (MKB-VQA)**.